Airbnb (ABNB)

 Average revenue per booking (ARPB) is a critical metric to track because it not only measures how much users book on its platform but also the commission that Airbnb can charge.

-Airbnb’s ARPB growth has been subpar over the last two years, averaging 2.2%.
+Airbnb’s ARPB growth has been subpar over the last two years, averaging 2%.
 This isn’t great, but the increase in nights and experiences booked is more relevant for assessing long-term business potential.
 We’ll monitor the situation closely; if Airbnb tries boosting ARPB by taking a more aggressive approach to monetization, it’s unclear whether bookings can continue growing at the current pace.
+Airbnb ARPB

-This quarter, Airbnb’s ARPB clocked in at $30.56.
-It was flat year on year, worse than the change in its nights and experiences booked.
+This quarter, Airbnb’s ARPB clocked in at $22.79.
+It grew by 2% year on year, slower than its booking growth.

 7. Gross Margin & Pricing Power